 The first time you opened a set of architectural plans, you were probably instantly lost and confused.
-If you are managing your company’s real estate project, but don’t have any real training in architecture, reading these plans can extremely difficult.
+If you are managing your company’s real estate project, but don’t have any real training in architecture, reading these plans can be extremely difficult.
 To save you some time and trouble, we’ve put together a guide as to how to read architectural plans.

 We talked to one of our Senior Project Managers, Natalie Malawey-Ednie.
 Natalie is a registered architect and also teaches architecture.
 Her recommendation to us, and to her students, is to first take a step back and understand what a plan is.
-Natalie says to “picture your building or your space.
+Natalie says to “Picture your building or your space.
 Then imagine that a few feet above the floor, you are slicing away everything else and looking at your space as if you are hovering above it.”

 Here are a few additional general guidelines to keep in mind: